kennedymj97/msc-2048-ai/Notes.md

 [x] Adapt Mann-Whitney to be more adaptable, either P05 or P01 [x] Clean up greedy search code, allow picking best, prioritising try and prioritising ban, choose the confidence level and max runs until just choosing current best
 [x] Add always rules
-[] Add more rules/make them more general
-[] Local search for strategies
-[] Iterated local search for strategies
-[] Fix evaluation of strategies from file
-[] Write formal description of language

 Changing the fall-back rules so they will try first has had a positive impact on performance.